Organic Greens

 In the future, Trowel & Error looks forward to moving to a bigger farm (still in Johnson County!) and adding more employees to the team.

-You can find Trowel & Error’s salad greens, carrots, root vegetables, and more at the co-op, and their produce on the menu at various restaurants around town including The Webster and Paper Crane!
+You can find Trowel & Error’s salad greens, carrots, root vegetables, and more at the Co-op, and their produce on the menu at various restaurants around town including The Webster and Paper Crane!

 Be sure to check out these others great local producers!